EisaMehmood/To-Do-page/README.md

 # 📝 TO-DO App

 A sleek and straightforward TO-DO app that helps you manage your daily tasks effortlessly.
-The app features a user-friendly interface with real-time updates and an elegant design.
+The app features a user-friendly interface with real-time update and an elegant design.

 ---